 - Aspiration: Want to get spotted a $150 for free?
 Simply sign up for Aspiration, and the free banking app will give you cash for free, you just relax while it gives you $150 just for opening a new debit card.
 There’s no catch.
 This bank account is legit and only takes two minutes to sign up for an account.

-Now I’m learning how to balance finances on my own.
-I’ve never considered myself a particularly money-savvy person, but once I had to pay my own bills, I had to learn fast.
-I spent a lot of time asking others and the internet for advice on how to make my money go farther and avoid spending it all as soon as I earn it.
+I spent a lot of time asking others and the internet for advice on how to make my money go further and avoid spending it all as soon as I earn it.

 1. Start Tracking Your Spending

 The first thing I did was to download the Mint app.
 This is a financing and budgeting tool that tracks what I spend and what I have.
 I linked my bank account, savings account and credit cards to the app.

 Now, it tracks all my purchases for me, lets me set a budget and shows me a pie graph that categorizes my spending.
 It even totals up my cash and debt to show me how much I really have.

 I’ll admit that it was really hard to use this app at first.
 I had to confront the balances I had on my credit cards and the fact that it was almost as much as I had put away in savings.
 I wasn’t really saving anything.
 I was just building up debt with interest.

 After a couple of months of using the app, I realized that a ton of my money was going to eating out, which was way more than I realized.
 I was literally blowing my restaurant budget by more than $200 a month.

 Once I could see what was happening to my income, I realized I had to start cooking more and ordering out less.
 That helped slow down the flow of spending.